 I have always wanted a Friesian horse.
 I love the look, the movement and the temperament of this majestic breed.
 In 2002, to get started in my dream of a Friesian, I bred my paint mare Mekeezun to a Friesian stallion named Ljibbes Valour.
 And in March 2003 the result was the majestic Nitika.
 I sold her when she was 6 and now is a wonderful dressage horse.

 In 2006, I re-bred Mekeezun to a different Friesian stallion, named Matthijs R.J.
 This union produced Metina a lovely filly.
 Mekeezun passed away when Metina was 7 weeks old.
 Metina was sold when she was 4 and just lives up the road.

 In early 2008 I purchased Ouray and he is a wonderful sweet boy.
 His black and white colouring looks like arrows on his back and legs.
 He is an APHA gelding.
 He had been ridden a lot before I bought him, and has been being played with in the 7 Parelli games, where he really started to come into himself.
 I gave him to a friend in Dec 2012.

 In March 2008 I was fortunate to meet Avita (Jurjen X Able 344), a 2000 Friesian mare.
 She was for sale and the owner was willing to sell her after she had foaled.
 Over the next 8 months I waited impatiently while Avita foaled a lovely filly, and weaned her.
 Then in November 2008 she came to my farm.
-She is ridden here as a trail horse and is used in the weddings and special events.
+Avita passed away Friday, Sept 3, 2021 from Mega Esophagus.
+She is missed a lot!!

 In May of 2011, I brought home another Friesian mare.
 She was born in 1998.
 Her name is Tjalline Fan't Westerskar (Gradus 356 X Peke 268).
 Tjalline is pronounced Chaleenah.
 She has had 5 foals and was ridden dressage.
 Since she has moved to the farm she has become the sweet heart of the herd.
 She is ridden here as a trail horse, used in weddings and in 2013 foaled a Gypsian colt named Sakima.
 I sold Tjalline in September 2017 and she now lives out of province.